reactjs/react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

 </TasksContext.Provider>
 ```

-Instead, any component that needs the task list can read it from the `TaskContext`:
+Instead, any Component that needs the task list can read it from the `TaskContext`:

 ```js {2}
 export default function TaskList() {